 The concept of visibility is used extensively in meteorology in two distinct ways.
 First, it is one of the elements identifying air-mass characteristics, especially for the needs of synoptic meteorology and climatology.
 Here, visibility must be representative of the optical state of the atmosphere.
 Secondly, it is an operational variable which corresponds to specific criteria or special applications.
 For this purpose, it is expressed directly in terms of the distance at which specific markers or lights can be seen.

-One of the most important special applications is found in meteorological services to aviation (see Part II, Chapter 2).
+One of the most important special applications is meteorological services to aviation (see Part II, Chapter 2).

 The measure of visibility used in meteorology should be free from the influence of extra-meteorological conditions; it must be simply related to intuitive concepts of visibility and to the distance at which common objects can be seen under normal conditions.
 MOR has been defined to meet these requirements, as it is convenient for the use of instrumental methods by day and night, and as the relations between MOR and other measures of visibility are well understood.
 MOR has been formally adopted by WMO as the measure of visibility for both general and aeronautical uses (WMO, 2014).
 It is also recognized by the International Electrotechnical Commission (IEC, 1987) for application in atmospheric optics and visual signalling.